-These notes provide guidance to assist managers in the operation of the College and University Childcare Funds, which have been allocated to them by Scottish Ministers.
+These notes provide guidance to assist managers in the operation of the College Childcare Funds, which have been allocated to them as part of the Scottish Funding Council (SFC)'s student support funding allocations for 2021-22.

-Colleges and universities should use these guidelines to assist them to devise suitable systems, for which they will be accountable, to undertake the receipt and disbursement of the Funds.
+Colleges should use these guidelines to assist them to devise suitable systems, for which they will be accountable, to undertake the receipt and disbursement of the Funds.